SS Sirio: Early history

 Sirio was a 4,141-GRT passenger steamer built in 1883 by Robert Napier and Sons of Glasgow for Società Italiana di Trasporti Maritimi Raggio & Co. of Genoa.
 She was launched on 26 March 1883 and completed in June of the same year; she had two sister ships, Orione and Perseo.
 She was 115.81 meters long and 12.83 meters wide and was originally propelled by a 850 HP steam engine that allowed a top speed of fourteen knots; she could carry 1,440 passengers, of whom 120 in first class, 120 in second class and 1,200 in third class.

 Sirio made her maiden voyage on the Genoa-Las Palmas-Montevideo-Buenos Aires line on 15 July 1883.
 In March 1885 she was chartered by Navigazione Generale Italiana of Genoa, which then bought her in September of the same year, along with her two sisters.
 In 1887 she was briefly requisitioned as a troopship during the Eritrean War.

 In 1891 Sirio was modernized in Genoa and had her engine replaced by a more powerful Ansaldo steam engine of 5,012 horsepower, which increased her top speed to fifteen knots.
 She spent her entire life on the route between Italy and South America.

 Final voyage

-Sirio sailed from Genoa on 2 August 1906 under the command of captain Giuseppe Piccone, bound for Buenos Aires via Barcelona, Cadiz, Las Palmas, Cape Verde, Rio de Janeiro, Santos and Montevideo; at the departure from Genoa she carried a crew of 127 and 570 passengers, and a further 75 passengers joined the ship in Barcelona.
+Sirio sailed from Genoa on 2 August 1906 under the command of captain Giuseppe Piccone, bound for Buenos Aires via Barcelona, Cádiz, Las Palmas, Cape Verde, Rio de Janeiro, Santos and Montevideo; at the departure from Genoa she carried a crew of 127 and 570 passengers, and a further 75 passengers joined the ship in Barcelona.
 Most of the passengers were emigrants.

 Among the passengers were also number of Catholic prelates, including the Bishop of São Paulo, José de Camargo Barros, and the Archbishop of São Pedro, Cláudio José Gonçalves Ponce de Leão, as well as Boniface Natter, the first abbot of the rededicated Buckfast Abbey (a Benedictine abbey in England).